petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 To access the widget configuration screen, open the widget Options menu (![Options](../../../images/icon-app-options.png)) and click _Configuration_.

-Each Sort option has three settings: _Indexed Field Name_, _Display Label_, and _Order_.
+Each Sort option has three settings: _Indexed Field_, _Display Label_, and _Order_.

-**Indexed Field Name:** Enter the `fieldName` of the indexed field to sort.
+**Indexed Field:** Enter the `fieldName` of the indexed field to sort.
 Most of the time this is a [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/keyword.html) field.
 Other acceptable options are `date` and any [numeric datatype](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/number.html).
 There's even a way to coerce `text` fields into behaving with the Sort widget (see below).

 **Display Label:** Set the displayed label for the type of sort being configured.